edwardlintw/CorbaComm-RPC/README.md

 sudo make install
 ```

-By default, the library will installed to `/usr/local/lib/` and headers to `/usr/local/include`.
+By default, the library will be installed to `/usr/local/lib/` and headers to `/usr/local/include`.

-After installing `CorbaComm`, you can build `examples` and learn how to write an app based on `CorbaComm`.
+After installing `CorbaComm`, you can build `examples/` and learn how to write a `CorbaComm` programs.

 ```
 cd examples